tangent65536/Slivjacker/README.md

 ---

+### Special thanks to the [Sliver](https://github.com/BishopFox/sliver) devs for swift responses and update!
+It's a really powerful and awesome tool!

+---

 # Intro
 According to the [Sliver documentation](https://github.com/BishopFox/sliver/wiki/Transport-Encryption#known-limitations), the framework is supposed to accomplish (partial) forward secrecy:

 > Perfect Forward Secrecy: We do get some forward secrecy, since only the public key encrypted version of the session key is sent over the wire; therefore **recovery of the hard coded implant keys from the binary should not result in recovery of the session key.
 Only when the server's private key is compromised can the session key be recovered**, which we currently don't consider to be a problem.

-Nevertheless, the current implementation of the Sliver ECDH key exchange scheme does not provide any extra level of security as a man in the middle with access to a Sliver implant binary listening to the implant's traffic can reliably recover the session key, resulting in full disclosure of all transmitted data.
+Nevertheless, the vulnerable implementation of the Sliver ECDH key exchange scheme did not provide any extra level of security as a man in the middle with access to a Sliver implant binary listening to the implant's traffic can reliably recover the session key, resulting in full disclosure of all transmitted data.
 Furthermore, the MitM can fully compromise the connection to execute arbitrary commands supported by the corresponding implant on its installed devices.

 ## Expected Behavior
-Based on the official documentation, a man in the middle (MitM) without access to the server's private key should not be able to decrypt the underlying data transmission; and any changes made to the data stream should be noticed.
+Based on the official documentation, a man in the middle (MitM) without access to the server's private key should not be able to decrypt the transmitted data; and any changes made to the data stream should be noticed.

 ## Actual Behavior
 A MitM with access only to an implant executable can fully compromise the corresponding implant's network traffic, including 1. decrypting and eavesdropping on the underlying data transmission, and 2. taking over the control of the implant to execute arbitrary tasks.